Brela/mission-cards/README.md

 # mission study cards
-The purpose of this site is to create a captivating flashcards application where users can enter a mission, get rewarded for progress, and review added cards at user defined intervals
+The purpose of this site is to create a captivating flashcards application where users can enter their current mission, get rewarded for progress (with points), and review added cards at user defined intervals
 ## live site: <a href="" target="_blank"></a>
 ### tech used
 Vite, TypeScript, MongoDB, Express, React, and Node